SATAC’s participating institutions may add adjustment factors to your university aggregate to calculate a selection rank for entry to their courses.

 314552 Bachelor of Medicine/Bachelor of Surgery

 314553 Bachelor of Medicine/Bachelor of Surgery (Bonded Medical place)

 The Scheme does not apply to courses offered by CQUniversity Australia.

 Applicants eligible for subject-based adjustments will have their university aggregate adjusted by 2 points, up to a total maximum of 4 points, for successfully completing a subject in any one of these four categories:

 - 20 credits of a LOTE in the Languages Learning Area (not including the subject Language and Culture – two 10 credit Australian indigenous language subjects can be paired in lieu of a 20 credit LOTE)

 - 2ESH20 English or 2ELS20 English Literary Studies

 Successful completion is defined as gaining an Overall Grade of C- or better.
 Because subject-based adjustments are designed to encourage enrolments in these subjects rather than reward outcomes, no further adjustments will be granted for higher achievement.

-Applicants undertaking the International Baccalaureate or interstate senior secondary certificates in Australia are also eligible for subject-based adjustments.
-International Baccalaureate and interstate subjects equivalent to the SACE/ NTCET subjects listed above can be found in the table below.
+Applicants undertaking the International Baccalaureate or Australian senior secondary certificates, are also eligible for subject-based adjustments.
+Students can contact SATAC for advice on the equivalence of IB and interstate subjects to SACE/NTCET subjects.